allocats/allocats/README.md

 ## Hi there 👋

-learning
+always keep learning

-i like optimising stuff
+I like optimising stuff